-Economic development may involve utilizing public resources to attract, retain, or support the expansion of private companies or projects that contribute to the community's financial health and quality of life.
+Economic development may involve using public resources to attract, retain or support the expansion of private companies or projects that will contribute to the economic health and quality of life of the community.
 In Guilford County, assistance may be offered by the Board of County Commissioners, at their discretion, based on the following policy guidelines.
 The general categories are as follows:

-- 1. Tax Base Companies that make substantial capital investments in buildings and equipment may be considered for assistance.
-Capital investment increases the tax base, and the public funds are paid back over time through increased property taxes. - 2.
-High-Paying Jobs Companies that create jobs in which the wages or salaries are near or above the average for Guilford County may be considered for assistance.
-High-paying jobs increase the prevailing wage rate for the community and have a higher "multiplier effect" in demand for goods and services than do low-paying jobs. - 3.
-Special Industries Companies that fit into one of the following three categories may be considered for extra assistance based on the value they bring to the community.
-Educated Workforce companies, which feature advanced design and technology, and pay their employees high salaries, contribute to the community's image as a place where innovation takes place.
-"Green" Industries, such as recyclers and alternative fuel providers, convey a community concern for the environment.
-Central Business District (CBD) projects enhance the community image and have a high probability of attracting other downtown investments.
+- 1) Tax Base Companies that make substantial capital investment in buildings and equipment may be considered for assistance.
+Capital investment increases the tax base, and the public funds are paid back over time through increased property taxes. - 2) High-Paying Jobs Companies that create jobs in which the wages or salaries are near or above the average for Guilford County may be considered for assistance.
+High-paying jobs increase the prevailing wage rate for the community and have a higher "multiplier effect" in demand for goods and services than do low-paying jobs. - 3) Special Industries Companies that fit into one of the following three categories may be considered for extra assistance based on the value they bring to the community.
+Educated Workforce companies that feature advanced design and technology, and pay their employees very high salaries, contribute to the community image as a place where innovation takes place.
+"Green" Industries, such as recyclers and alternative fuel providers convey a community image and have a high probability of attracting other downtown investment.
 Property values are highest in the CBD, so these projects should also repay the assistance in a short period of time.